Matt Hancock (Neighbours): Reception

 In June 2002, Matt came sixth in a poll run by Newsround to find viewer's favourite Neighbours character.
 He received 2.34% of the vote.
 A writer for Newsround called Matt a "heart-throb", while James Joyce of The Newcastle Herald branded him a "pin-up."
+While reviewing the Hancock family's first episode, Jackie Brygel of the Herald Sun said Matt was "hunky (of course)" and quipped "who said the Robinsons could never be replaced?"
 The BBC said Matt's most notable moment was "His participation in an illegal drag race which saw him injure Harold, himself and Leo."
 Tom Adair of The Scotsman was not a fan of the Hancock family and cheered their departures.
 He described them as "boring, whinging, plot-clogging, wastes of space".